marsrobot/bank-api-mvp/README.md

 ```

 ## Caveats
-- This is a four-hour homework project.
+- This is a four-hour homework project to build bank API.
 Do not use this in production.
 - All user and account information are emptied out.
 You will need to set them up properly before testing.